dfki-ric-underactuated-lab/acromonk/software/python/real_system/README.md

 make NBRACH=3  TEST=tvlqr
 ```
 executes 3 brachiation motions with TVLQR stabilization.
 After typing the execution command on the terminal, the initialization of the parameters and IMU will be started.
 If it returns no error in the terminal, you need to type in `y` if ready for the execution on the real system.
-The plots and csv file are saved in the `results/real_system` folder.
+The plots and the csv file are saved in the `results/real_system` folder.

 ## Initial configuration
 The zero offset coordinate of the motor will be set when the motor is energized.
 It is of great importance that the energization takes place when the robot has a hanging arm and $`\theta_2=0`$.
-The following table provides the overview of the possible initialization of the robot for the execution of the script.
+The following table provides an overview of the possible initialization of the robot for the execution of the script.
 The arm with the computing compartment, i.e. Raspberry Pi and IMU, is shown in `green`.
 <div align="center">

 |INIT_CONF=1|INIT_CONF=2|